twbs/bootstrap/site/content/docs/5.1/forms/layout.md

 ## Column sizing

-As the previous examples show, our grid system allows you to place any number of `.col's within a `.row`.
+As the previous examples show, our grid system allows you to place any number of `.col`s within a `.row`.
 They'll split the available width equally between them.
-You may also pick a subset of your columns to take up more or less space, while the remaining `.col's equally split the rest, with specific column classes like `.col-sm-7`.
+You may also pick a subset of your columns to take up more or less space, while the remaining `.col`s equally split the rest, with specific column classes like `.col-sm-7`.

 {{< example >}}
 <div class="row g-3">